ferg1e/comment-castles/README.md

 # Comment Castles

 Comment Castles is an internet forum project.
-Users write posts, nested comments and profiles.
-You must follow a user in order to see their content.
+Users write posts, nested comments, user profiles and sub descriptions.
+Each post must live in a single sub/community.
+There is a site-wide moderator and each sub has a moderator.
 There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

 Other Features:

 * OAuth 2 JSON API
-* public and private groups
 * inbox for direct comments you receive
 * [help page](https://www.commentcastles.org/help)
 * light mode and dark mode